Indian narrow-headed softshell turtle: Eating habits

 Buried in sand, the Indian narrow-headed softshell turtle waits for its prey to come into its reach.
 When this happens, the turtle's head extends out of its shell at a high velocity in order to grab and then eat the prey.
 In a 2009 video from Animal Planet's show River Monsters, this turtle is seen quickly extending its head and long retractable neck out of its shell.

 Conservation

-The Nepali government has established a turtle breeding center in Chitwan National Park and granted permission to a non-governmental organization to rescue and conserve the turtles in eastern Nepal.
-Despite this, and the turtles' status as an endangered species, it is not on the Nepali government's list of highly protected wildlife.
-Conservationists have claimed the Nepali government's actions do not go far enough in protecting the turtles from natural and anthropogenic threats, such as increased flooding due to the worsening of monsoons caused by climate change, damming of rivers, and gravel mining.
+The Nepali government has established a turtle breeding center in Chitwan National Park and granted permission to a non-governmental organization to rescue and conserve Chitra indica in eastern Nepal.
+Despite this, and the turtle's status as an endangered species, it is not on the Nepali government's list of highly protected wildlife.
+Conservationists have claimed the Nepali government's actions do not go far enough in protecting the turtle from natural and anthropogenic threats, such as increased flooding due to the worsening of monsoons caused by climate change, damming of rivers, and gravel mining.

 In 2022, after two decades of breeding attempts, 41 newborn turtles hatched at the San Diego Zoo.

 Threats

-The turtles are often caught by humans, both as bycatch and for consumption, as turtle meat and eggs are considered a delicacy.
+Chitra indica is often caught by humans, both as bycatch and for consumption, as turtle meat and eggs are considered a delicacy.